dibyendumajumdar/ravi/readthedocs/ravi-internals.rst

     }
   }

-For parameters that are decorated with statc types we need to introduce new instructions to coerce the types at run time.
+Additionally for parameters that are decorated with static types we need to introduce new instructions to coerce the types at run time.
 That is what is happening in the for loop at the end.

 The ``declare_localvar()`` function passes the type of the variable to ``new_localvar()`` which records this in the ``LocVar`` structure associated with the variable.